 The Claremont has some lovely perks, including flawless panoramas of San Francisco and the bay.
 You can bat a ball around the tennis courts, or do some laps in the pool.
 Limewood Bar & Restaurant, the resort’s signature restaurant, offers casual California cuisine in a vibrant setting.
 The Lobby Lounge & Bar serves craft cocktails and Afternoon Tea amid stunning Bay views.
 And The Fairmont Spa at the Claremont is the ultimate oasis with 32-treatment rooms, luxurious relaxation areas for men and women, and a full spa treatment menu.

 Built in 1926 as one of Sacramento’s earliest high rises, this one-time insurance building has been reborn as the Citizen Hotel.
 An extensive renovation gave the building a second life as a stylish 198 room boutique hotel, part of the Joie de Vivre chain.
 With handsome dark woods and clever political cartoons hanging from the walls, the Citizen gives a savvy nod to its distinguished location just a quick stroll from the cupola topped State Capitol, and there’s even a lending library with politically themed films.
-The hotel is also home to Grange, where Chef Oliver Ridgeway prepares outstanding dishes focusing on ultra-fresh and seasonal local ingredients.
-Chef Ridgeway makes regular visits to the Sacramento’s weekly farmers’ markets to create his menus.
-In fact, he leads a guided foray to the market adjacent to the hotel, held in Cesar Chavez Park every Wednesday, where you can get cooking tips, recipe ideas, and techniques.
+The hotel is also home to Grange, where outstanding dishes focusing on ultra-fresh and seasonal local ingredients are prepared.

 When you stay at Chateau Marmont, you’ll probably think, “If only these walls could talk…” But maybe it’s better that they don’t.
 This infamous hotel near West Hollywood, with its vintage rooms and luxe bungalows, gets much of its mystique from the privacy-craving celebrity guests who know their secrets are safe here.